binnes/esp8266Workshop/part1/PREREQ.md

 If a suitable network is not available then smart Phone hotspots can be used to provide connectivity.
 The workshop does not require large amounts of data for the ESP8266, so is suitable for using a phone hotspot.

+There are no incoming ports needed for the workshop, but the ESP8266 needs to be able to connect via MQTT protocol over TCP to ports 1883 and 8883.
+The workshop also need web access over TCP ports 80 and 443.
+The final port that is needed is for Network Time Protocol (NTP), which uses an outbound UDP connection on port 123.

 ### Purchasing the required Hardware

 You need to purchase the following hardware to work through the workshop.
 The workshop instructions uses the DHT11 temperature and humidity sensor.
 This can be replaced with the DHT22 sensor, which has the same pinout, but offers a more accurate sensor.
 DHT11 is accurate within 2C, whilst the DHT22 is accurate to within 0.5C.